anoma/nspec/docs/arch/node/engines/commitment_environment.juvix.md

 syntax alias CommitmentLocalState := Unit;
 ```

-???+ quote "Arguments"

-    `signer`:
-    : The signer for the identity.

-    `backend`:
-    : The backend to use for signing.

 ## Timer Handle

 The Commitment Engine does not require a timer handle type.
 Therefore, we define